Tag Archive for: Training pass

 • Search and filter mobile forensic data using XAMN, Cellebrite Reader and AXIOM Portable Cases

-• Tag (“bookmark”) relevant data using XAMN, Cellebrite Reader and AXIOM Portable Cases
+• Tag (or “bookmark”) relevant data using XAMN, Cellebrite Reader and AXIOM Portable Cases

 • Generate selective reports of relevant data